Uniswap/interface/apps/web/functions/README.md

 ## Purpose

-These functions utilize Cloudflare Functions to dynamically inject meta tags server side for richer link sharing capabilities.
+These functions utilize Cloudflare Functions to dynamically inject meta tags server-side for richer link sharing capabilities.

+Search engines and social media platforms' crawlers read the initial HTML of a page to index and understand its content.
+These crawlers often do not execute JavaScript, meaning dynamically added client-side content, including metatags, may not be indexed or recognized.
+This is why we render our metatags on server-side.

+However, these server-side injected metatags do not automatically update during client-side navigation managed by react-router.
+To address this, we implement additional client-side logic - see `src/pages/metatags.ts`.
+This client-side metatag management is particularly important for compatibility with features like Safari's native share, which relies on metatags like `og:url` to represent the shared page.

 ## Functions